Guide to Oak Hill Park & Wood

-On 11th November 2022 the High Court Judge, Sir Duncan Ouseley, stated that: "None of the grounds are arguable.
+The High Court Judge, Sir Duncan Ouseley, stated that: "None of the grounds are arguable.
 They repeat submissions made to the Inspector which he, in the rational exercise of his planning judgment, rejected for legally adequate reasons...
 His approach is unarguably impeccable"

 So that is the end of the road for Fairview.
 There is nothing else they can do to try to force the scheme through.

 We wait to see what they will do with the site next.

 There are two notice boards in Oak Hill Park - by the Golf and by the Café - and we now have keys to them.
 If anyone has information they would like placed there, please contact us.
 Nothing political, and no commercial advertising, of course.

 EBRA has been considering the implications of Barnet's draft Local Plans for several years.
 We have submitted many comments and suggestions to the Council's strategic planning team, and worked with FORAB on a Barnet-wide response.